Find Grad Schools

 11 Yearly Graduations

 The 16th most popular school in the country for history majors who are seeking their doctor's degree is University of North Carolina at Chapel Hill.
 Roughly 30,000 attend the school each year.
 The average in-state tuition for full-time undergraduates is $7,019 per year, while in-state graduate students, on average, pay $10,552 per year.
-During the 2020-2021 academic year, 11 people received their doctor's degree in history from UNC Chapel Hill.
+During the most recent year for which we have data, 11 people received their doctor's degree in history from UNC Chapel Hill.

 #16